Teekkari

-In Finland, "teekkari" is a term used for students of institutes of technology.
-The term is also used for students of technical subjects in general universities and Bachelors of Science in Technology.
+In Finland, "teekkari" (Swedish: teknolog) refers to students of institutes of technology.
+The term is also used for students of technical subjects in other universities and Bachelors of Science in Technology.

 Teekkari culture

 In technical institutes and faculties, teekkari culture is known for its specific terms, of which part can also be found at other universities: for example the teekkari student cap, wappu, student pranks, guild activities, spexes, sittnings, excursions, student boilersuits and coups.

 Many different events and parties are held throughout the year at technical institutes.
 First-year students known as "fuksis" collect attendance points from these events in their score sheets.
 After reaching a set number of points, a fuksi is entitled to wear a teekkari student cap on the next International Workers' Day on 1 May.
 Students who fail to reach the set number of points can only wear the cap on the Monday following Mother's Day.
 There is a tradition in Tampere to lift fresh teekkari students with a crane and dip them in the ice-cold Tammerkoski rapids, and in Lappeenranta fresh students swim in Lake Saimaa.
 In Oulu first-year students swim in the side branch of the Oulujoki river at Åströminpuisto.
 In Vaasa first-year students swim in the fountain pool next to the city hall.
+In Jyväskylä first-year students swim in the Lake Jyväsjärvi.

 Students are allowed to wear the teekkari student cap every year from the start of May to the end of September.
 At other times the cap may only be worn for example during excursions, at the Independence Day parade and when selling student magazines on International Workers' Day.
 Usually this requires special permission from the student body, who decide what are acceptable situations to wear the student cap outside summertime.
 Different institutions of technology have different student caps, and for example the student cap in Oulu has been influenced by the traditional Sámi headgear (the tuft is attached to the edge of the cap instead of its centre).
 The cockade of the cap represents the student body at institutes of technology and the teekkari association or guild at general universities.

 In late April before International Workers' Day teekkari students can be seen in the city selling student magazines.
 In Otaniemi, Espoo, students sell Äpy in odd years and Julkku in even years.
 In Tampere, students traditionally sell Tamppi.
 Other teekkari student magazines include Ööpinen by architecture students in Oulu, Hässi in Lappeenranta, Wapina in Vaasa, and Pilde&Napander among information technology and biology students in Turku.
 Celebrating International Workers' Day also includes student radio stations including Radiodiodi in Espoo, Rakkauden wappuradio in Tampere, Norpparadio in Lappeenranta and Rattoradio in Oulu.